 The question of what is or should be the end of politics is a perennial one in political philosophy.
-Classical liberalism and contemporary libertarianism have traditionally held, with Lord Acton, that liberty is the highest end of politics.
+Classical liberalism and contemporary libertarianism have traditionally held, with

+Lord Acton, that liberty is the highest end of politics.
 Other political philosophies and even progressive or "leftist" deviations of liberalism give different answers and are willing to compromise liberty to varying degrees in pursuit of their favored ends.
 Most classical liberals and contemporary libertarians do not think that liberty is the highest end period, however.
-Rather, they hold liberty to be the highest end of politics.
-Consequently, they tend to limit liberalism and politics to narrow considerations of justice, rights and liberty, putting a wall of separation between politics I have developed is not liberty but eudaimonia.
+Rather, they hold liberty to be the highest end of politics because it is a necessary means for achieving other, more important ends, outside of politics.
+Consequently, they tend to limit liberalism and politics to narrow considerations of justice, rights and liberty, putting a wall of separation between politics and the rest of morality.
+It should be apparent that the highest end of the conception of politics I have developed is not liberty but eudaimonia.
 Can my theory then have any legitimate claim to being a form of liberalism?
 I think so.
 Classical liberals and contemporary libertarians have mistaken statist politics for true politics.
 If politics is identified with the state, then liberty must indeed be the highest end of politics - but it will eventually be undermined by the state.
 Those who reject the state entirely tend to throw out the baby (politics) with the dirty bathwater (the state).
 But in my conception, genuine politics presupposes liberty and precludes acceptance of the state.
 Liberty, we might say, is the highest pre-political end, for without it politics and flourishing are not possible.
 When the state is not the locus of politics, there is no problem in holding liberty to be an end-in-itself and, more importantly, to be a necessary precondition of and constitutive means to the highest end of politics - eudaimonia.
 Statist policies such as wealth redistribution, economic regulation and morals legislation are all unjust in this view; liberty and pluralism are not threatened by Aristotelian liberalism's more robust conceptions of ethics and politics.